-Except for bonus issue of Equity Shares undertaken by our Company on June 21, 2022, as disclosed in this Draft Red Herring Prospectus, our Company has not issued any Equity Share for consideration other than cash in last one year from the date of this Draft Red Herring Prospectus.
-For details regarding the bonus issue of Equity Shares, please see section titled "Capital Structure" on page 83.
+Our Company has not issued any Equity Share for consideration other than cash in last one year from the date of this Red Herring Prospectus.
+For details regarding the bonus issue of Equity Shares, please see section titled "Capital Structure" on page 89.